Elsham, Lincolnshire

-Elsham Grade II* listed Anglican church, dedicated to All Saints, is of 12th century Early English origin.
+Elsham's Grade II* listed Anglican church, dedicated to All Saints, is of 12th century Early English origin.
 It was restored in 1874.

+History

 At Elsham there was an Augustinian priory; it was dissolved during the 1536 Suppression.

 The village is the birthplace of the agricultural engineer Richard Hornsby, astronomer Wallace L. W. Sargent, and George Green, a recipient of the Medal of Honor in the American Civil War.